richardupright/TF-cronos/README.md

 * user_schema
 * user
 * profile_mapping

+#### Limitations of the Okta provider
+This is a list of options the Okta provider does not offer yet (as of march 2020).
+The provider use the Okta API.
+* Active directory
+* Customization Settings, except template email
+* User Mappings
+* API	integrations on preconfigured applications, such as AWS SAML App.
+* SAML Roles on AWS SAML App
+* Hooking up inline token hooks (they can be created and managed but not flipped on)

 ## State
 Terraform must store state about your managed infrastructure and configuration.
 This state is used by Terraform to map real world resources to your configuration, keep track of metadata, and to improve performance for large infrastructures.